 In 1932, the New York Stock Exchange began asking all corporations applying to list securities to agree that published annual financial statements be audited by independent public accountants.
 The following year, the NYSE required that listing applications include audited financial statements for the most recent fiscal year.
 By then, over 90% of listed companies had independent audits.

-In protest of the '33 Act, major Wall Street firms refused to bring new issues of stock to the market.
+In protest of the Securities Act of 1933, major Wall Street firms refused to bring new issues of stock to the market.

 Following creation of the National Industrial Recovery Administration (NIRA), securities dealers created the Investment Bankers Code Committee to promulgate a "code of fair competition" and a "code of fair trading practices" for the industry.